 The EU-Japan Business Round Table (BRT) was established in its current form in 1999 to foster communication between Japanese and European industries.
-It meets annually, alternately in Japan and in Europe, the BRT's most recent meeting was a hybrid one, taking place in Brussels and online on 4 November 2021.
-The next one will take place in autumn 2022.
+It meets annually, alternately in Japan and in Europe, the BRT's most recent meeting was a hybrid one, taking place in Tokyo and online on 15 November 2022.
+The next one is likely to take place in autumn 2023.
 The BRT was formed from the merger of the "EU-Japan Industrialists' Round Table" and the "EU-Japan Business Forum".

 For a 2-minute overview of who the BRT members are, the BRT's goals, working methods, links with the EU and Japanese Authorities and for archive footage, see this introductory video.

 Who are the BRT's Members?

 As of 20/06/2022, the BRT has

 |More than 20% of members represent SMEs, 15% represent federations and the rest represent large companies|